xpgdk/arbejd_q/README.md

 - Queue ID

 Both job parameters and job results are stored in Erlang External Term form.
-The length of both parameters and result is limit.
+The length of both parameters and result is limited.
 Large parameter sets and result should be stored in some system external to the job processing system.

 Jobs are enqueued by using `ArbejdeQ.enqueue/3`.
 Each job has a designated queue ID, which is